Bearlock/Node/README.md

 ```

 As **should** have been expected, when I visited my domain and that port from a browser, it was returning
-my html to me in plaintext.
+my HTML to me in plaintext.

 Output: